sidharth1108/Slot-Machine-Game/README.md

 - Handles **game logic and random reward generation**.
 - Backend deployed via **AWS Lambda** with API Gateway integration.
 - The backend file is available for reference
-- the game and account files were zipped and uploaded in lambda functions for backend
+- The game and account files were zipped and uploaded in lambda functions for backend
-- handler1 and handler2 can be tested with unittest.ts
+- handler1 and handler2 and the handler files uploaded, and can be tested with unit_test.ts

 ### Frontend
 - Simple and interactive **UI for the slot machine game**, with user/account management